How to Sell a House By Owner in Oregon: A Beaver State FSBO Guide

 Listing photos are powerful, either pulling in buyers for showings or keeping them away.

-To give your listing an edge, consider hiring an experienced real estate photographer.
-While they may charge as much as $140 to $180 an hour, this could be one of the most important things you do to sell your home.
+Consider hiring an experienced real estate photographer to give your listing an edge.
+While they may charge as much as $200 to $600, depending on experience, this could be one of the most important things you do to sell your home.
 Knipe also recommends including a 3D tour and a floor plan, if possible, to give potential buyers all the views and information you can.

 “Buyers aren’t going to be driving around neighborhoods; they’re looking online,” he says.
 If you have rural property, consider using drone photography, especially during good weather, to show off the acreage and usable outdoor space.